 Complete the renewal, including payment.
 The fee is $50.
 Payment is made online by VISA, MasterCard, Discover, or electronic check.

 An RBN expires on the last day of the month the RBN was originally registered.

-The responsible principal broker or property manager renews the RBN during the month the RBN expires.
-The responsible licensee can check the expiration date by logging in to the
+The authorized principal broker or property manager renews the RBN during the month the RBN expires.
+The authorized licensee can check the expiration date by logging in to the

 What is needed to renew an RBN